surajgjadhav/circular-link-list-basic-algorithm-/README.md

 3.if(head==NULL)
 3.1set head to node
 4.end if
-5.set previous of head to node
+5.set node->next to head
-9.set next of new node to head
+9.set head to node
+10.end insertion at head